 I want a cider with real body to accompany any candy with peanut butter and chocolate.
 If I get any pairing right, it will be this one, because I eat Reese’s cups so often.
 They are my very favorite candy year-round.
 A strong cider pairing needs to incorporate body from some kind of barrel-aging.
 I like ciders that have spent some time in a spirit barrel, ideally a bourbon barrel.
 Embark Craft Ciderworks makes a Whiskey Barrel-Aged limited edition cider that is all treats and no tricks.

 Fruit licorice, like Twizzlers, benefits from a complementary pairing: a modern cider with cherry or berries.
-Big Fish Cider Company’s Church Hill Blush is a lovely option because of its balance and tasteful use of raspberries.
-This is a way to pair like with like, and use the berry notes of a semi-dry cider to bridge the gap to a sweeter, chewy candy, like Twizzlers.
+Michigan Cherry Fruit Belt from Virtue Cider is a lovely option because of its balance and tasteful use of local cherries.
+This is a way to pair like with like, and use the fruity notes of a semi-dry cider to bridge the gap to a sweeter, chewy candy, like Twizzlers.

 M&M’s®: Oyster River Winegrowers Wildman Cider

 There’s something so special about M&M’s.
 Perhaps it’s the fact that this is the only candy that delivers both technicolor, bright hues and chocolate.
 I recommend pairing M&M’s with a dry, spontaneously fermented cider that uses only apples.
 Oyster River Winegrowers Wildman Cider will keep you and your guests haunting the cider table for more.
 What I especially like about this pairing is that the cider allows the sweet milk chocolate to play merrily across the palate, without turning bitter or sickly sweet.
 Wildman Cider, made with made with apples gathered from wild seedling trees, is unfiltered and made with native yeast fermentation that’s bottle conditioned with no sulfites added, which lends a tangy, feral quality, perfect for the spirit of Halloween.

 Candy Corn: Stem Ciders Pear Cider